 Of course, the industry could simply police itself and regulate the maximum speed of their trucks through the use of speed limiters, a simple and affordable device that mechanically regulates how fast a big rig can drive.
 Unfortunately, the industry has not taken any meaningful steps towards the use of speed limiters.

 The next time you see an 18-wheeler passing you at 81+ MPH on the highway, you should know that the truck is operating outside the specifications of the very tires that are propelling it down the road.
 The tires could literally blow-out at any moment travelling that fast.

 When an 18-wheeler truck has a blow out on the highway, everyone surrounding the big rig is at risk of suffering catastrophic injuries, including the operator of the truck itself.
 The seriousness of potential injuries in such an accident is reason enough to limit the speeds at which these commercial trucks can travel on our roadways.

-If you or a loved one has been injured in an 18-wheeler accident in Austin or the surrounding areas, contact an experienced personal injury law firm to schedule a no-risk, free consultation to review the facts of your case.
+If you or a loved one has been injured in an 18-wheeler accident in Austin or the surrounding areas, contact an experienced local personal injury law firm to schedule a no-risk, free consultation to review the facts of your case.